ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

     {WARNING/}

-* Enforcing Configuration will detail the process and allow you to proceed or cancel.
+* Enforcing the configuration will list the collections that configurations are defined for, explain the process, and allow you to proceed or cancel the operation.
   ![Proceed or Cancle](images/revisions/enforce-configuration-2.png "Proceed or Cancle")

 {PANEL/}